frappe/print_designer/README.md

 </details>

 ## Installation
+> **Warning**
+>
-Please note that print designer is only compatible with develop version of frappe framework.
+> Please note that print designer is only compatible with develop and V15 version of frappe framework.
 ### Local

 To setup the repository locally follow the steps mentioned below: